masalha-alaa/confessions-project/README.md

 ## Classification (Machine Learning)
 I decided to simply predict whether the post received at least 9 likes or not.
 I chose the number 9 because it divides the dataset to 50-50 so it's balanced.

-To make it more interesting, I decided to try 2 approaches: a regular machine learning classifier, and a neural network (deep learning).
+To make it more interesting, I decided to try 2 approaches: a regular machine learning classifier, and an artificial neural network (deep learning).

 But first, I had to think of some features for the task.
 Here's what I came up with:
 * 20 most common words in the dataset.